Gabriel's Inferno: Plot

-Gabriel Owen Emerson is a brilliant and enigmatic professor of Dante studies at the University of Toronto.
-His cold, aloof exterior masks dark secrets he successfully hides, though he has never overcome them.
-A lovely, intelligent graduate student in his seminar triggers a dim memory – one he cannot place, but which is the key to the happiness he long thought was impossible.
+Gabriel Owen Emerson is a professor of Dante studies at the University of Toronto whose cold and aloof demeanor conceals a troubled past.
+His life begins to change when an intelligent graduate student in his seminar evokes a faint memory that may hold the key to a happiness he had long believed impossible.

 Julianne Mitchell, a compassionate, kind young woman, is still struggling to overcome a childhood of neglect and abuse.
 When she enrolls at the University of Toronto, she knows she will see someone from her past – a man she met once, in an encounter she has never forgotten.
 Gabriel cannot recall what Julia knows: that they have a shared history rooted in an important moment of their lives.

 The story unfolds around the electrifying connection between Gabriel and Julia and their increasingly passionate affair.
 Gabriel sees her unconditional love as his path to salvation even as he acknowledges his selfishness in doing so.
 Julia struggles with her own self-worth as she grows to trust Gabriel's feelings for her.
 Determined to capture the happiness that eluded them when they parted years ago, they must defy their own painful pasts as well as obstacles which now conspire to keep them apart.